Pottery and Ceramic Arts in Quebec

 Local Clay

-Some Quebec potters source their clay directly from the region: clays from the south shore of the St. Lawrence, lands of Charlevoix.
+Some Quebec potters source clay directly from the land: clays from the south shore of the Saint Lawrence, soils from Charlevoix.
 A gesture of coherence with the local terroir.

 MaterialLocal Clay